Megaemce/shan_shui/README.md

 ## 📖 Documentation

-[Check it in online](https://megaemce.github.io/shan_shui_docs/) or generate it locally with TypeDoc
+[Check it in online](https://megaemce.github.io/shan_shui_docs/) or generate it locally with TypeDoc from Shan_Shui project.

 ```
 npm doc